bitpressio/docker-for-php-developers-errata/errata.md

 ### :no_entry_sign: Page 53

-The text contains a statement that is technically incorrect about `docker-composer restart`:
+The text contains a statement that is technically incorrect about `docker-compose restart`:

 __Original text:__